Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The largest water park in Europe, located in the heart of the city of Paris, Aquaboulevard is a great treat for kids (and adults!).
 One of the big advantages of this attraction is the fact that most of it is indoors, making it fun on sunny or rainy days in Paris; if you are travelling with kids it's a good activity to keep up your sleeve for a rainy day.
 The park itself includes various waterslides, a spa area with hot baths and Jacuzzis, indoor and outdoor wave pools, a beach area for relaxing, and a wave machine which allows you to try surfing or wakeboarding on a standing wave, among other things.
 The attractions are not limited to water either: the complex also offers cinemas, a mini-golf course, tennis courts, a fitness centre, play areas, and other indoor attractions.
 Children under three are not allowed into Aquaboulevard and proof of age should be taken for young kids.

-Paris is a haven for carousels, which can be found in various parks around the city, including the Parc du Champ de Mars, the Jardin Des Tuileries, and Luxembourg Gardens.
+Paris is a haven for carousels, which can be found in various parks around the city, including the Parc du Champ de Mars, the Jardin Des Tuileries and Luxembourg Gardens.

-When the weather turns bad and outdoor activities are not an option, visit some of the exciting museums and indoor playgrounds dotted throughout this exciting city, such as the Ludimax, a giant indoor playground situated near St Germain-en Laye and Versailles, and the Aquaboulevard indoor waterpark.
+When the weather turns bad and outdoor activities are not an option, families can visit some of the exciting museums and indoor playgrounds dotted throughout this exciting city, such as the Ludimax, a giant indoor playground situated near St Germain-en Laye and Versailles, and the Aquaboulevard indoor waterpark.

 Paris has a temperate oceanic climate, but the city is known for its unexpected rain showers which can occur at any time of year.
 Spring, from March to May, is the driest season in Paris but rainfall is distributed fairly evenly throughout the other seasons.
 It is best to have an umbrella with you in Paris no matter what the season, but the rain showers are usually as brief as they are sudden.
 Snow is rare but the city does usually get a smattering in the winter months (December to February).
 Summer (June to August) temperatures are mild to warm, with average highs of 77°F (25°C) and occasional heat waves, while winters are very chilly with temperatures hovering around freezing point.

-For many travellers Paris is synonymous with gastronomy.
+For many travellers, Paris is synonymous with gastronomy.
 The French, always appreciative of the finer things in life, have a unique tradition of famous restaurants and great chefs.
 Anyone with a love of good food and deep pockets will find true happiness in this city.
-The style of cooking known as 'la Grande Cuisine' comes from Paris and it's hard to walk the streets without being tempted into every restaurant by its formidable aroma.
+The style of cooking known as 'la Grande Cuisine' comes from Paris and it's hard to walk the streets without being tempted into every restaurant by its delectable aroma.